- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 26/2100Z to 27/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 3 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 26/2100Z to 27/2100Z: Solar activity has been at low levels for the past 24 hours.
+The largest solar event of the period was a C6 event observed at 27/1516Z from Region 2671 (N13W93).
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (28 Aug, 29 Aug, 30 Aug).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares and a slight chance for an M-class flare on days one, two, and three (28 Aug, 29 Aug, 30 Aug).

 IIA.
 Geophysical Activity Summary 26/2100Z to 27/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 475 km/s at 27/0130Z.
-Total IMF reached 5 nT at 27/0034Z.
-The maximum southward component of Bz reached -3 nT at 27/1317Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 2334 pfu.
+Solar wind speed reached a peak of 399 km/s at 27/0705Z.
+Total IMF reached 9 nT at 27/1621Z.
+The maximum southward component of Bz reached -9 nT at 27/1645Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 8019 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (28 Aug), quiet to minor storm levels on day two (29 Aug) and unsettled to minor storm levels on day three (30 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and three (28 Aug, 30 Aug) and quiet to unsettled levels on day two (29 Aug).

 III.
 Event probabilities 28 Aug-30 Aug

 IV.
 Penticton 10.7 cm Flux